aaronKilpatrick/javascript-projects/README.md

 * Set Interval

 Easy enough.
 Took 5 minutes.
 Last time I made a clock I used individual variables for each unit of the clock.
 I thought that there must be a better way.
 Documentation pointed me to the right direction for using *toLocalString()*.

+## Project 019 - Word Length Tool
+**Javascript Used:**
+* DOM Manipulation
+* Event Listener
+* Template Literals

+Very easy project.
+Not too much to say about it.
+I am thinking of doing this project again but putting my regex to the test and count how many characters minus spaces there are.